- 25 Dec

 Are you trying to increase the number of people who follow your brand on social media?
 Here are four ways to organically grow the number of followers you have on Facebook, Instagram, and Twitter:

 Post regularly.
-The worst thing you can do while trying to grow your social media presence is not posting on a regular basis or posting at odd hours when nobody is paying attention (or are awake).
+The worst thing you can do while trying to grow your social media presence is not post on a regular basis or post at odd hours when nobody is paying attention (or is awake).
 Social media experts tend to agree that you should strive to post at least three times per week.
 By posting more consistently, you’ll be able to gain new followers and avoid losing existing followers who might leave if they perceive you don’t have much to offer.

 For instance, if you sell vegan-friendly candles, then you might check out #vegansofig and like several photos from users who also use this hashtag.
 By liking several posts and perhaps leaving a comment or two, users will take notice and likely go check out your own Instagram page out of sheer curiosity.
 This tactic is much more active than simply using relevant hashtags because your Instagram account name will appear several times in the notifications lists of people who are in your target audience.